 The scale wasn’t broken.

 I had a plan.
-I joined the 3 month weight loss program at the Y. I went to kick ass cardio classes at 5:30am, which is almost impossible for me (Fibro is a chronic fatigue disorder), but I did it.
+I joined the 3 month weight loss program at the Y. I went to cardio classes at 5:30am, which is almost impossible for me (Fibro is a chronic fatigue disorder), but I did it.
 I was doing weight training, I was walking.
 I was working out 6-7 times a week, even won highest attendance in that contest.
-I lost 4 pounds in 3 months… What.
-The.
-Fuck.
-Excuse my language, there just is NO substitution.
+I lost 4 pounds in 3 months… What??
+That’s it!!
+4 pounds!
 I have never had trouble losing weight.
 It’s never been easy, but I know how to get it done.
 Well, I thought I did.
 I was struggling.

-Off to the doctors I went, primary doc, endocrine doc, neither of them thought there was a medical problem.
+Off to the doctors… primary doc, endocrine doc, neither of them thought there was a medical problem.
 Katie was just gaining weight, it happens when women turn 40.
 WHAT!?!
 NO!
 That was not acceptable.
 But, what was I to do.
 I kept struggling.

 In March 2014, I was heavier than I had been when I was full term pregnant with either of my children.
 This couldn’t be happening.
 How was this happening.
 I was crying almost every day when I got dressed.
 I didn’t want to get dressed.
-I was depressed.
+I was so depressed and disappointed with myself.

 I went to a friend’s 50th birthday party and a college roommate’s wedding that month.
 I was so very happy for them, and I hated how I felt inside and how I looked on the outside.